MahmoudAshours/Copia/README.md

 - The [bookmarks list](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L160) contains a list with the bookmarked pages in the PDF , if there's no bookmarked page , then it displays nothing rather than "You don't have any bookmarked pages! ". if there's items , then it displays the list of items. on clicking on *each item* the PDF view animates forward to the selected bookmarked page.

+#### PDF audio
+- The user can choose any [audio](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L161) they want to play along the PDF while reading.
+- At first the audio is null (assuming that the user didn't add any audio yet) , then when the user adds a new audio , the audio bar appears in the bottom navigation bar of PDFScreen.
+- The user can **Play** ,**Pause** & **Seek** to a certain duration through the audio.

+##### Use case :
+- Say that there's a PDF about technological topic i.e. *"Scrum vs Kanban"* , The user would like to add an audio of technical debate between Kanban and Scrum while reading the PDF.

+#### Orientation
+- The user can decide whether the PDF [orientation](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L162) is vertical or horizontal.

+#### Add notes
+- The user can add a [note](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L176) per page (similar to bookmarks).
+##### The note structure is as follows :
+- The notes are *Map<int,String>* where the *int* is the currentPage number (The page where the note is written into) , and the String is the note content.
+- If the notes are null (assuming that this is the first time for the user to open application & didn't add yet any notes) then a TextField appears to add a new note to the page.

+#### PdfScreenshot
+- The user can [save the current page](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L177) to gallery.
+- All pictures saved are under a folder named "Copia".

+#### Pdf Document
+- Sometimes , Users want an [alternative document](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L178) to the PDF file , or a supporting document file.
+- Each Pdf can add one document only attached to it.
+- The user can add a certain document of **doc,docx** extenstion.
+- The user then can open the document using a helper application such as *Word , google docs or any other application*.
+- The user can replace , delete or open the document wherever they want.

+#### Share PDF page
+- Similar to PdfScreenshot , The user can [share the pdf page](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L179) with other users through the social media apps or email or any other media.
+- The outputed picture is a screenshot of the current Page with copia logo appearing top-left the screen.
+- A companion message is delivered with the outputted picture.

 #### Upcoming features :
 - Connect it to cloud database.
 - The user could add an audio to every page.